Offshore Windenergy

 The offshore wind farm “Nordergründe” consists of 18 wind turbines with an energy production of 6.15 MW per unit.

-Transformer Platform - Offshore Wind Farm "Meerwind" - 2013
+Substation Platform - Offshore Wind Farm "Meerwind" - 2013

-The steel construction of the pictured transformer platform for the offshore wind farm “Meerwind” was built by us in 2013.
+The steel construction of the pictured substation platform for the offshore wind farm “Meerwind” was built by us in 2013.
 The platform combines the energy produced by 80 wind turbines (with an energy production of 3.6 MW per unit) and subsequently feeds it into the power grid.

 The wind farm “Meerwind” is located in the North Sea, north of Helgoland island.